-In fact many other specific stories, teachings, and parables from Jesus were not mentioned by Paul.
+In fact many other specific teachings and parables from Jesus were not mentioned by Paul.
 But this didn't mean those teachings were for the Jews only.
 Clearly Paul was given the high-level plan through the Holy Spirit.
 And therefore his main objective was to introduce the gospel of Jesus to the gentiles.
 The concept of an invisible God with a redemption plan through a son named Jesus who died on the cross, was already very strange and unusual for these people to accept; as they freshly came off their idol worshipping ways.
 In other words, the high-level explaining of God's plan was in itself a major job for Paul with all the interferences from Jews in the area and other gentiles opposing to Paul's message.

 The 4 books of the New-Testament, were not available to Paul.
 The Bible books of Matthew, Mark, Luke, and John were written and published about 100 years after Paul died.
 So he did not have any new-testament scripture to read, or reference.
 But filled with the Holy Spirit, he did the best he could to evangelize these regions, without Bibles.
 He had to stand up in each church and talk to people about the Gospel of Jesus, then rush to the next church.
 Here is an example of Paul at the church of Corinth; indicating he had no time to spare: "To this very hour we are hungry and thirsty, we are poorly clothed, we are brutally treated, we are homeless."
 1Corinthians 4:11.
 So reciting the whole new testament to these churches, even if he did know all the words, would have been an impossibility due to shortage of time.
 Therefore he had to keep it high-level.
 Paul, although had discussions with the disciples of Jesus about some subjects and debates going on at the time, he never saw the details of these 4 books because they weren't written yet.